Xiao0728/ColStar_VirtualAppendix/README.md

 # ColStar
 Virtual Appendix for [Wang et al. 2023] Xiao Wang, Craig Macdonald, Nicola Tonellotto, Iadh Ounis.
-Reproducibility, Replicability, and Insights into Dense Multi-Representation Retrieval Models: from ColBERT to Col$\star$.
+Reproducibility, Replicability, and Insights into Dense Multi-Representation Retrieval Models: from ColBERT to Col*.
 In Proceedings of SIGIR 2023.

 # Training